romangolev/pyArchitect/README.md

 ## pyArchitect
-This is a pyRevit extension for Architectural and Interior design.
+This is a pyRevit extension for Architectural, Interior design and BIM Coordination.
 The extension developed to help architects reduce routine tasks and help the project to be organized and neat.
 Description in Russian can be found below.